The famous islands of the Uros on Lake Titicaca – Peru

-After traveling aprox. one hour, we arrived to the Inca Manco Capac International Airport in Juliaca.
+After traveling approx. one hour, we arrived at the Inca Manco Capac International Airport in Juliaca.
 There we were recommended to take a van to the hotel.
 These vans take 10 passengers from Juliaca to Puno for a lower price than a taxi and they are very comfortable.
-At the hotel we received a warm welcome and a nice hot cup of tea made with Coca leaves to help us feel better with the altitude change.
+At the hotel, we received a warm welcome and a nice hot cup of tea made with Coca leaves to help us feel better with the altitude change.
 Candies made with Coca are also very useful.

 Where to stay:

 This was our second visit to Puno and this time we stayed at the Hotel Hacienda Plaza de Armas a well located and fine hotel.